Agricultural Water Quality Regulations

 - Runoff of surface irrigation that enters waters of the state shall not exceed water quality standards.

-- Landowner actions may not cause pollution to any waters of the state or place any wastes in a location where such wastes are likely to escape or be carried into the waters of the state by any means.
+- Actions may not cause pollution to any waters of the state or place any wastes in a location where such wastes are likely to escape or be carried into the waters of the state by any means.

 Do the plan and regulations apply to me?